CosmicPhoenix171/Darcnia/darcnia-campaign/sessions/session-01.md

   - Does not mention that it drains Sophia's strength (he doesn't know)
 - **Possible hook**: Eldon shares a vague story about "the first guild master" — a legendary figure whose name has been lost to time

-**Nyra meets Lyra Windfern**:
+**Nyra meets Tessa Windfern**:
-- Lyra is warm, excitable, and immediately helpful
+- Tessa is warm, excitable, and immediately helpful
 - She provides:
   - Rumors: "There's a wish at the bottom of the dungeon!" (believes the lie)
   - Directions: Key locations in Solspire (market, taverns, other guilds)
   - Contact details: Merchants, informants, potential allies
-- **Possible scene**: Lyra offers tea and shares gossip about recent events in the city
+- **Possible scene**: Tessa offers tea and shares gossip about recent events in the city

 ---

 ## Key Scenes

 ### 1. Introductions & Roleplay
-- Eldon and Lyra welcome Nyra (and the party) to Guild Crystalia
+- Eldon and Tessa welcome Nyra (and the party) to Guild Crystalia
 - Eldon gives a brief tour of the guild hall (avoiding the deep basement levels)
-- Lyra provides a starter quest or task to test the party's abilities
+- Tessa provides a starter quest or task to test the party's abilities

 ### 2. A Minor Task or Investigation
 **Possible quest options**: